stackcheats/stacksheets/Replace-H2-with-Postgres.md

 #### User Management

 > Below described steps are to change the default LDAP user-store to JDBC user-store.
-You can skip the following changes, if you want to keep the default LDAP user-store as out-of-the-box.
+You can skip the following changes if you want to keep the default LDAP user-store as out-of-the-box.

 Comment the existing `WSO2CarbonDB` data source property tag and place the `WSO2CarbonPostgresDB` property tag inside the `<Configuration>` element as described below